 Asbestos Trust Funds

-Asbestos trust fund claims usually move faster than mesothelioma lawsuits because they don’t go through the court system.
+Asbestos trust fund claims usually allow people to receive payouts than mesothelioma lawsuits because they don’t go through the court system.
 Most people who file a trust fund claim receive compensation within a few months, which can help families get financial support sooner.

-Mesothelioma attorney Jim Kramer tells us litigation isn’t for everyone.
-He adds, “This is why asbestos trust funds are often a very good option.”
+Mesothelioma attorney Jim Kramer tells us litigation may not be possible or the best option depending on the circumstances of an individual case.
+He noted, “This is why asbestos trust funds are often a very good option.”

 Mesothelioma Lawsuits

-Mesothelioma compensation from lawsuits is often pursued when other sources, like trust funds, may not fully address a family’s losses.
-Lawsuits involve a detailed legal process, including filing a claim, exchanging evidence, and negotiating with the companies responsible for asbestos exposure.
+Mesothelioma compensation from lawsuits can include economic damages, such as medical bills and lost wages, as well as noneconomic damages such as pain, suffering and loss of companionship.
+Lawsuits involve a detailed legal process, including filing a claim, exchanging evidence and negotiating with the companies responsible for asbestos exposure.

 While most cases settle before reaching court, some proceed to trial if a fair agreement isn’t reached.
-Recent data from Mealey’s highlights ongoing litigation activity, with 19 asbestos trial verdicts reported in 2023.
 Throughout this process, an experienced attorney manages the legal complexities and works to secure the compensation your family deserves.

 A settlement is when a defendant pays a plaintiff to dismiss the lawsuit.
 Many mesothelioma lawsuits settle before trial.
 Several factors affect whether your lawsuit settles.